dulvui/99managers-futsal-edition/issues.md

 - Export and import for player and team
 - Links to players and teams in emails and news
     - on click, open player/team profile

-# Done
-Features/issues that are added/solved in specific version.
-This tries to follow the [keepachangelog](https://keepachangelog.com/en/1.1.0/) guideline.

-## [0.3.0]
-### [Unreleased]

-### Added
-- Custom csv files can be used during setup
-- Translations
-    - Spanish
-    - Portuguese
-- Add a futsal court design when selecting your starting lineup showing where each position is located.
-- Match engine
-    - Fouls
-        - Free kicks
-        - Penalties
-        - Penalties (10m) after 6 fouls

-### Changed
-- Better match engine
-    - Use finite state machines for teams and players

-### Security
-- Use json over custom resources for save state files to prevent [malicious code execution](https://github.com/godotengine/godot-proposals/issues/4925)